solana-foundation/solana-improvement-documents/proposals/0050-increase-prioritization-fee.md

   - user might want to set `compute_unit_price` only when block or account contention increase;

-    User can do that by either check RPC endpoint `getRecentPrioritizationFees` for minimal fee to land to block or write lock specific accounts when constructing transaction;
+    Users can do that by either checking the RPC endpoint `getRecentPrioritizationFees` for the minimum fee to land in a block, or specific write locked accounts when constructing the transaction;

     User can also continuously pull RPC endpoint to built up prioritization fee historical stats locally, then generate adquent prioritization fee